orbisgis/h2gis/docs/dev/ST_AddZ.md

 {% endhighlight %}

 ### Description
-Returns a `GEOMETRY` where the output z value is the sum to the `z` value and the input z value (each vertex of).
+Returns a `GEOMETRY` where the output z value is the sum to the `z` value and the input z value of each vertex.
 NaN values are not updated.

 ### Examples